SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/dbsetup-exe.md

 If you are running an international enterprise, unicode is necessary to be able to mix languages between Western Europe, Eastern Europe, and Asia.

-Some preferences that ServerSetup writes during installation will not be written, for example, E-mail client and client autoupdate.
+Some preferences that ServerSetup writes during installation will not be written, for example, E-mail client and client auto-update.

 Load or re-load initial data into an 8.1+ database